 Starting in the Heart of Cabrini-Green

 By The Hand began in 2001 with 16 kids from Cabrini-Green—one of the nation’s largest housing projects.
-To serve more kids across the city—those with the greatest need—we have grown to five locations in four of Chicago’s most dangerous, under-resourced, and marginalized neighborhoods.
-Today, By The Hand serves nearly 1,600 kids and plans to serve nearly 2,000 by the year 2021.
+To serve more kids across the city—those with the greatest need—we have grown to five locations in four of Chicago’s most dangerous, under-resourced and marginalized neighborhoods.
+Today, By The Hand serves more than 1,600 kids and plans to serve nearly 2,000 by the year 2021.

 INSPIRED BY JOHN 10:10

 Helping children who live in under-resourced neighborhoods have abundant, eternal life

 Beginning as a pilot program of The Moody Church, By The Hand Club For Kids is a Christ-centered after-school program that emphasizes academic excellence and nurtures the whole child—mind, body and soul.
 Today, By The Hand is a 501(c)(3) nonprofit organization with continued oversight from The Moody Church.

 In 2001, By The Hand began with 16 kids from Cabrini-Green.
 Since then, By The Hand has witnessed great transformation in the lives of our kids—and as an organization.